ASPIN's Certified Recovery Specialist Program

 The Indiana Veterans Behavioral Health Network is also featured as one of RHIhub's Rural Health Models & Innovations.

-Stakeholder diversity required consensus building to develop the CHW and CHW/Certified Recovery Specialist curricula.
+The diversity of stakeholders involved in building the CHW and Certified Community Health Worker curricula made it more difficult to come to a consensus in some areas.
 Stakeholders represented the following fields: academia, public health, the recovery community, state agencies, and field experts.

 Consensus building was also a challenge due to the variations of CHWs throughout many healthcare specialties.
 There is not a national certification for CHWs, so each state defines their own state-specific policy.

-The current curriculum contains some elements that are Indiana-specific.
+The current curricula contains some elements that are Indiana-specific.
 However, module topics are easily adapted to other environments.

-The curriculum targets individuals seeking paid employment.
+The curricula targets individuals seeking paid employment.
 Policies relating to participant selection, certification achievement, and retention are embedded within the program.

-Funding combinations from state (CHW certification program) and HRSA Rural Healthcare grants (provision of hands on services) provides a unique model for CHW training and implementation.
+Funding combinations from state CHW certification programs and HRSA rural health grants provides a unique model for ASPIN's CHW training and implementation.
 Reimbursement for CHW services are being implemented at the state level, so those wishing to replicate this model should work closely with state Medicaid offices to assist with policy development and implementation.